Code-Institute-Submissions/Interactive-project-stream2/README.md

 ### What is this website for?

 This is a website for anyone interested in searching Data comparisons between different ethnicities, types of crimes and the real amount of victims/offenders in each one.
-It specifically design to access real time Data provided by the public FBI API.
+It specifically designed to access real time Data provided by the public FBI API.
 Extremely useful for lawyers, political campaign uses, non-profits, NGO´s, civil right advocates and special interest groups.

 ### What does it do?